-Amanda sets up a series of international seminars, 'Society and Drugs', at the House of Lords.
+Amanda sets up a series of international seminars, 'Society and Drugs', at the House of Lords, which had a high impact globally.

 Amanda sets up a collaboration with Berkeley, California, which gained the first ethical approval for a brain imaging study with LSD in humans.